We’ve reduced the cost of e-bike insurance

 90% of e-bike owners own another bike

 Which means for the vast majority of e-bikers it ain’t their first rodeo.
 Although e-bikes are bringing more people from cars to bikes, and some who have never previously owned a bike.
 For most of us it’s an evolution of our riding, enabling us to go farther with less effort, and arguably have more fun.

 33% of e-bikes are used for commuting and we think this is going to increase

-It’s perhaps no surprise that a key use for electric bikes is the ability to get from your home to the office without breaking a sweat, avoiding traffic and improving health at the same time.
-Our prediction is that this will increase significantly post-lockdown as commuters move away from congested public transport and choose greener means of transport.
+It’s perhaps no surprise that a key use for electric bikes is the ability to get from your home to the office without breaking a sweat.
+Also avoiding traffic and improving health at the same time.
+Our prediction is that this will increase significantly post-lockdown.
+As commuters move away from congested public transport and choose greener means of transport.